 Quick & Easy!

-This vegan apple crisp is so quick and easy to make, which is another reason why I prefer it over apple pie.
+This vegan apple crisp is so quick and easy to make, which is another reason I prefer it over apple pie.
 First, I toss sliced apples with lemon juice, sugar, and cinnamon.
-Then, I plop them into a buttered dish and pile high my buttery, sugary, crumble topping.
+Then, I plop them into a buttered dish and pile my buttery, sugary crumble topping nice and high.
 I make my crumble topping with flour, oats, pecans, brown sugar, cinnamon, vegan butter, and a pinch of salt.
 It’s sweet, buttery, nutty, and salty.
-Such a delicious combo if you ask me!
-Then a quick 30 minutes in the oven, and voila, I have the most mouth-watering apple dessert one could dream of.
+It’s such a delicious combo if you ask me!
+Then, a quick 30 minutes in the oven, and voila, I have the most mouth-watering apple dessert one could dream of.

 Check out these other awesome holiday recipes!

 - Saltine Cracker Vegan Toffee (Holiday Candy Crack!)

 - Vegan Pumpkin Blondies with White Chocolate & Pecans

 - The Most Perfectly Soft & Chewy Vegan Snickerdoodles

 - How to Make Easy Vegan Apple Turnovers